sux21/Experimental_Evolution/pgap_annotation_methods.md

 #create a new directory for the results
 mkdir panaroo_results

-#create a list with eack gbk file on one line
+#create a list with each gff file and fasta file on one line for each isolate
 for i in *gff; do  echo $i "${i/.gff/.fasta}"; done > input_files.txt

 #run panaroo